etendosoftware/docs/docs/developer-guide/etendo-classic/bundles/platform/dependency-manager.md

     - Untracked: Only for external dependencies.
     - Update Available: In case there are new available versions.
     - Updated: The latest available version is installed.
-- **External Dependency** (Only available for jar dependencies): Checkbox that identify an external library or module required by the project, managed by Gradle.
+- **External Dependency** (Only available for `JAR` dependencies): Checkbox that identify an external library or module required by the project, managed by Gradle.
 These dependencies are retrieved from remote repositories during the build process.

+This window presents to buttons that can be used: **Change Version** and **Change Format**.

 ### Change Version